 Traditionally, the backwaters are used by locals for transport, fishing, and agriculture.
 Annual snake boat races, held along the backwaters, also provide a great source of entertainment for the locals and tourists alike.

 The lush green landscape, diverse wildlife, and houses and villages that line the backwaters make a journey along these waterways seem like a journey through another world.
 No wonder the backwaters is one of the must-visit tourist places in Kerala.
 Don't miss it!

-Getting to Alleppey from Kochi Airport
+Getting to Alleppey From Kochi Airport

 A much cheaper option is to take one of the Kerala State Road Transport Corporation bus services from in front of the airport to Alleppey.
 Unfortunately, their departure times don't follow a schedule though.
-If you arrive at a time when there's not a bus, you'll find more services departing from Aluva Rajiv Gandhi Bus Station, about 20 minutes away, and the modern Vytilla Mobility Hub located 45 minutes away in Ernakulam.
+If you arrive when there's not a bus, you'll find more services departing from Aluva Rajiv Gandhi Bus Station, about 20 minutes away, and the modern Vytilla Mobility Hub located 45 minutes away in Ernakulam.

 Alternatively, Indian Railways trains stop in Alleppey.
 The railway station closest to Kochi airport is Aluva (spelled Alwaye with code AWY), opposite the bus station.
 Another option is Ernakulam South, about an hour away.

-A trip on a houseboat can also be combined with staying at a resort, hotel or homestay along the backwaters.
+A trip on a houseboat can also be combined with staying at a resort, hotel, or homestay along the backwaters.
 The resorts and luxury hotels commonly have their own houseboats, and offer overnight and sunset cruises.
 Alternatively, other hotels can easily arrange a houseboat for you.
 Most of the accommodations are clustered along the banks of Vembanad Lake near Kumarakom in the Kottayam district, and near Alleppey.

-Options for Kerala Backwater Tourist Cruises
+Options for Tourist Cruises

 If you're traveling on a budget, it's possible to go on one of the many half or full day backwater tourist cruises that are on offer.
-The cheapest option for cruising the backwaters is on the Alleppey District Tourism Promotion Council (DTPC) tour between Alleppey and rather unattractive Kollam.
+The cheapest option for cruising the backwaters is on the Alleppey District Tourism Promotion Council (DTPC) tour between Alleppey and a rather unattractive Kollam.
 The journey takes eight hours and the boat (which is a large boat that's kind of like a ferry) departs daily at 10.30 a.m. from the DTPC boat jetty.
 There is a daily departure from Kollam at the same time.
 The cost is 300 rupees per person.
-Some people will be interested to know that these boats make a stop at the Matha Amrithanandamayi Mission of the Hugging Mother.
+Some people will be interested to know that these boats make a stop at the Mata Amritanandamayi Math, Mission of the Hugging Mother.

-The main drawback of going on this type of cruise is the length (it tends to get a bit boring after a while) and the fact that it only goes along the main waterways -- this means that you'll miss out on the village life that makes the backwaters so fascinating.
+The main drawback of going on this type of cruise is the length (it tends to get a bit boring after a while) and the fact that it only goes along the main waterways—this means that you'll miss out on the village life that makes the backwaters so fascinating.

 Backwater Tours Through Villages

-- Kerala Kayaking -- The first company to offer guided kayaking tours along the backwaters.
+- Kerala Kayaking - The first company to offer guided kayaking tours along the backwaters.
 Cycling around villages is also possible.
 (Departs from Alleppey).

-- Salmon Tours -- Specializes in village backwater day tours in country boats, houseboats, and speedboats.
+- Salmon Tours - Specializes in village backwater day tours in country boats, houseboats, and speedboats.
 (Departs from Kochi).